Evangelical Assumptions About the Christian Life

 Last Sunday night, a female immigrant from Pakistan joined our prayer meeting at church.
 She fled her homeland due, in part, to the persecution that radical Muslims perpetrate against Christians there.
 We prayed that her family would be able to escape so that they could worship the true God freely.
 Today (Wednesday), as I read … Continue reading Are Christians Soft on False Religions?

 Our world will soon be flooded with essays, poetry, artwork, videos, and even music no one has created.
-Much of that work will be better than the art created by humans, and many people will think that our world will be a better place because of it, but if we have better content and more … Continue reading Why A.I.
-Might Leave Us Feeling Empty
+Much of that work will be better than the art created by humans, and many people will think that our world will be a better place because of it, but if we have better content and more … Continue reading Why Using A.I.
+Might Leave Us Unfulfilled

 The Essential Church Movie Review